Tetrakern/fictioneer-email-notifications/README.md

 ### What is the benefit of email subscriptions?

-Compared to monetization platforms or community archives with their own dedicated email services?
+Compared to membership platforms or community sites with their own dedicated email service?
 Independence.
 As convenient and easy as relying on these third-party distributors may be, it always leaves you at their mercy.
 If they decide to drop you for any reason, you could lose your entire support base in an instant.
-They might even decide to blackmail or censor you under the threat of cutting you off.
-As long as you have your subscriber list, you can always reach out to your supporters, even if it means contacting them one by one.
+But as long as you have your subscriber list, you can always reach out to your supporters, even if it means contacting them one by one.